ImperialCollegeLondon/virtual_ecosystem/docs/source/data_recipes/ERA5_preprocessing_example.md

   name: vr_python3
 ---

-# Simple climate data pre-processing example for dummy module
+# Simple climate data pre-processing example for dummy model

 This section illustrates how to perform simple manipulations to adjust ERA5-Land data to use in the Virtual Rainforest.
 This includes reading climate data from netcdf,